 UX Research & Design

-I led UX Research on a newly launched carbon footprint tracker app, identified critical engagement gaps and designed a new onboarding strategy to support Greency’s business goals and user needs.
+- Designed a new onboarding strategy to support Greency’s business goals and user needs.

 Pouya Rezazadeh Kalehbasti